Frodo061/GitLab-Dev-Deployment/report/README.md

-# Report template for LaTeX
+# Report

-To compile this template just run one of this comands:
+To compile this file just run one of this comands:

 ```bash
 pdflatex -shell-escape -jobname report *.tex